Cocktail Pools, Plunge Pools and Spools

 A popular size for a plunge swimming pool is 10 feet by 20 feet.
 But they can be as small as six and a half feet by 10 feet.
 They’re usually not much deeper than five feet.
 The concept around their design is to provide a water source to cool off or lounge in.

-Their designs are usually on the simpler side with features such as a splash pad, stairs or a sitting pad added.
-An inground plunge pool can cost roughly $20,000.
-They typically range between $10,000 to $25,000 depending on their size and the material used.
+Their designs are usually on the simpler side with features such as a splash pad, stairs, or a sitting pad added.
+Like cocktails and spools, inground plunge pool costs will vary greatly depending on their size and the material used.

 A Pool to Fit Your Space and Budget